ray-project/ray/doc/source/serve/getting_started.md

 ## Reserving Fine-Grained Resources including Fractional GPUs and CPUs

 Ray Serve allows us to reserve fine-grained resources for each of our deployment's replicas.
-These resources include the number of CPUs and GPUs that we'd like allocate per replica.
+These resources include the number of CPUs and GPUs that we'd like to allocate per replica.
 The `@serve.deployment` decorator offers a parameter called `ray_actor_options`, which is a dictionary of settings for each of our replicas.
 Two of these settings are `num_cpus` and `num_gpus`, which control the number of CPUs and the number of GPUs reserved for each deployment replica.

 For example, we can rewrite `Translator`, so each replica has access to 2 CPUs and 1 GPU.
 All we need to do is set `num_cpus` and `num_gpus` in the decorator: